FredHasselman/Mixedmodels/Cologne/ML_intro.md

 ![](ML_intro_files/figure-html/q4-1.png)<!-- -->

-### Fit the model with an interaction between school and teaching style.
+### Fit the model with an both school and teaching style effects.

 ```r
 # Fit the model and display a summary of the results